 Which prop firm drawdown type is the most forgiving?

-Static drawdown is generally the most forgiving because it doesn't trail your profits — your floor stays fixed at the starting balance.
-As you build profits, your buffer grows.
-EOD drawdown is second most forgiving since intraday swings don't count.
-Intraday trailing drawdown is the strictest — it tracks your peak equity in real time.
+Static drawdown is generally the most forgiving because the floor never moves — it's fixed to your starting balance.
+As you profit, your buffer grows.
+EOD trailing is the second most forgiving since intraday swings don't count.
+Intraday trailing is strictest — it tracks your peak equity in real time throughout the session.
+DayTraders uses static drawdown; Bulenox Option 2 and Tradeify use EOD.

 What is the difference between intraday and end-of-day drawdown?

-Intraday drawdown tracks your account and open P&L in real time throughout the session.
-If your equity dips below the trailing threshold at any moment, the account is breached.
-End-of-day drawdown only checks your balance at the close — intraday swings don't count as long as you finish the day above the limit.
+Intraday drawdown tracks your account and open P&L in real time.
+If your equity dips below the trailing threshold at any moment during the session, the account is breached — even if it recovers seconds later.
+End-of-day drawdown only checks your balance at market close.
+Intraday swings don't cause breaches as long as you finish the day above the limit.

 Can I lose my account to drawdown even when I'm profitable overall?

-Yes — this is one of the most common mistakes.
-On an intraday trailing drawdown, if you're up $1,000 and then give back $1,500, you've consumed $1,500 of drawdown.
+Yes — this is one of the most common mistakes with intraday trailing drawdown.
+If you're up $1,000 on a trade and then give it all back plus another $500, you've consumed $1,500 of drawdown even though your net session P&L is only -$500.
 The trailing level locked in at your high and doesn't come back down.
-Always lock in profits and trail stops to protect your buffer.
+Always lock in profits, trail stops, and scale out of winners rather than letting them reverse.
+Read more in our account reset guide about how this mistake typically leads to violations.

 Which drawdown type do most futures prop firms use?

 Most futures prop firms use trailing drawdown — either intraday or EOD.
-Intraday trailing is most common.
-Static drawdown is less common in futures but more prevalent in forex prop firms.
-Always check specific rules before starting an evaluation.
+Intraday trailing is the most common, used by firms like Apex Trader Funding.
+EOD trailing is gaining popularity (Tradeify, Bulenox Option 2, Alpha Futures).
+Static drawdown is less common in futures but used by DayTraders and a few others.
+It's more prevalent in forex prop firms.
+Check the rules comparison for a full breakdown by firm.

 Does static drawdown mean I can never lose my account?

 No — static drawdown still has a hard floor.
-If your account drops below that fixed level, you breach.
+If your account drops below the fixed breach level, you're out.
 The advantage is that as you accumulate profits, your effective buffer grows.
-But a string of losses from starting equity can still breach quickly.
+But a string of losses from starting equity — or a single large losing position — can still breach the account.
+Early capital protection is still critical even with static drawdown.